diegonmarcos/graphic/C2_fdf/2_SRC/README.md

 ### Rasterization Subtypes and Techniques

+#### Vector-Based Wireframe Algorithm
+- Represents 3D objects using only their edges (vectors/lines)
+- Focuses on geometric structure rather than solid surfaces
+- Efficiently displays objects with minimal computational resources
+- Often used as a visualization mode in CAD software, modeling applications, and during the development process

 #### Polygon/Triangle Rasterization
 - Converts polygons (usually triangles) into pixels
 - The foundation of most real-time 3D graphics